appcypher/requests/README.md

 - ```Pytest``` → Testing framework

 ### 👍 CREDITS
-This project is made more nicer looking.
-Thanks to the free work of these awesome [graphic designers](ATTRIBUTIONS.md)
+This project looks nicer; thanks to the free icons and logos provided by these awesome [creators](CREDITS.md)